Alia5/GlosSI/Readme.md

 * **Q: UWP Games don't launch in foreground**

-  A: For some reason trying to launch them in foreground stops them fron launching entirely
+  A: For some reason trying to launch them in foreground stops them from launching entirely

      For now use alt+tab via Steam-chords

-     This is currently beeing investigated
+     This is currently being investigated
 ```
 ```

 It is built using [Qt 5.7](https://www.qt.io/) and uses [SFML](http://www.sfml-dev.org/) for drawing the overlay

-The systemwide Xbox-Controller works via [ViGEm](https://github.com/nefarius/ViGEm)
+The system wide Xbox-Controller works via [ViGEm](https://github.com/nefarius/ViGEm)

 GloSC consists of:

  * A main application ("GloSC") allowing you to create and configure new shortcuts or "SteamTargets" and automatically add them to Steam
  * The "GloSC-GameLauncher" which can launch Win32 and UWP games and mainly exists to work around dual overlays
- * The "SteamTarget" which does most of the magic - Showing the overlay to the user as well as talking to the ViGEm-driver for systemwide Controller emulation
+ * The "SteamTarget" which does most of the magic - Showing the overlay to the user as well as talking to the ViGEm-driver for system wide Controller emulation

 Like my stuff?
 Hit me up [on twitter](https://twitter.com/Flatspotpics) or consider donating to my [PayPal](https://www.paypal.me/Flatspotpics)

-GloSC got mentioned from Valve in the [Steam client beta changelog on the 9. of January](https://twitter.com/flatspotpics/status/818697837055770624)
+GloSC got mentioned from Valve in the [Steam client beta change log on the 9. of January](https://twitter.com/flatspotpics/status/818697837055770624)

 ## License